Pontiac76/READYCode/README.md

   font/glyph pipeline as the editor, with a standard Windows Page Setup dialog for margins/orientation.
 - **Themes** - Light, Dark, and a Commodore-64-palette theme, swappable at runtime.
-- **Session and tab management** - restores the tabs you had open (including which ones were in Hex Editor mode) the next time you launch READYCode, keeps a history of recently closed tabs to reopen, and accepts `.prg` files dragged in from Windows Explorer.
+- **Session and tab management** - restores the tabs you had open (including which ones were in Hex Editor mode) the next time you launch READYCode, and keeps a history of recently closed tabs to reopen.
 - **Code Statistics** - a dialog showing character/word/line counts for the active document, plus its tokenized (BASIC) or assembled (assembly) byte count.
 - **Import/Export** - read/write plain-text BASIC alongside native `.prg` files.